-Kigali, Rwanda Capital City
+Kigali City, Rwanda Capital

-Heritage, Culture, Citylife, People
+Kigali city, Heritage, Culture, Citylife, People

-Kigali is the capital city of Rwanda, roughly in the center of the country.
+Kigali City is the capital of Rwanda, roughly in the center of the country.
 It sprawls across numerous hills, ridges and valleys, and has a vibrant restaurant and nightlife scene.
 The Kigali Genocide Memorial documents the 1994 mass killings in Rwanda, associated with the country’s civil war.
 The city’s Caplaki Crafts Village has stalls selling traditional handicrafts, including woodcarvings and woven baskets.

 Spanning several ridges and valleys, Kigali, with its lush hillsides, flowering trees, winding boulevards and bustling streets, is arguably one of the most attractive capital cities in Africa, as well as easily one of the cleanest and safest.
 Kigali is a main entry point to most Uganda gorilla safari and Rwanda travel attractions.